wttech/aet/documentation/src/main/wiki/Dictionary.md

 a comparator responsible for processing collected *Status Codes*.

 *Step*
-a single operation performed on url defined in `<collect>` phase of suite.
+a single operation performed on the url defined in the `<collect>` phase of the suite.

 *Test*
 a definition of logical set of *Test Cases* performed on a set of URLs.